ali90h/AutoRepro/README.md

 ## Features

-The current MVP scope includes three core commands:
+The current MVP scope includes four core commands:
 - **scan**: Detect languages/frameworks from file pointers (✅ implemented)
 - **init**: Create a developer container (✅ implemented)
 - **plan**: Derive an execution plan from issue description (✅ implemented)
+- **exec**: Execute the top plan command (✅ implemented)

 The project targets multilingualism (initially Python/JS/Go) and emphasizes simplicity, transparency, and automated testing.
 The ultimate goal is to produce tests that automatically fail and open Draft PRs containing them, improving contribution quality and speeding up maintenance on GitHub.